Bruce Johnson, MD

 Jens Lohr, MD, PhD

-Jens Lohr, MD, PhD, is an instructor in Medicine at Harvard Medical School and a medical oncologist at Dana-Farber/Partners Cancer Care.
-His research focuses on how "blood biopsy" can be exploited for diagnosis,
+Jens Lohr, MD, PhD, is an Assistant Professor of Medicine at Harvard Medical School and a medical oncologist at Dana-Farber/Partners Cancer Care.
+His research focuses on tumor evolution and how drug responses

-Dr. Lohr obtained his MD degree from Ruprecht-Karls University in Heidelberg, Germany, where he also obtained training as an immunologist.
-He completed a residency in internal medicine at UCSF before coming to Boston to complete a medical oncology fellowship
+Dr. Lohr obtained his MD from Ruprecht-Karls University in Heidelberg, Germany, where he also obtained training as an immunologist.
+He completed a residency in internal medicine at UCSF, and a medical oncology fellowship at the Dana-Farber/Partners Cancer

 Visit Dr. Lohr's lab website